 In 2014, we maintained 137 clinical studies at more than 4,100 sites in 58 countries in different therapeutical areas.
-In 2014, we wrote 1,337 periodic safety reports and 193 Risk Management Plans for our products, both generic and branded.

 Our adherence to GPvP (Good Pharmacovigilance Practice), Good Laboratory Practice (GLP), Good Manufacturing Practice (GMP) and Good Clinical Practice (GCP) is recognized by FDA (U.S.) approval at 26 of our plants, and EMA (Europe) approval at 31 plants.